Neural tube defects

 To help prevent NTDs, take a vitamin supplement that has 400 micrograms of folic acid in it every day, even if you’re not trying to get pregnant.

 If you’re at high risk for NTDs, take 4,000 micrograms of folic acid every day.
-Talk to your provider about how to safely get this much.
+Talk to your provider about how to get this much safely.

-You’re at high risk for NTDs if you’ve had a baby with an NTD or you, your partner or your family members have an NTD.
+Your risk for having a baby with an NTD is higher if you, your partner or your family members have an NTD, or if you’ve had a baby with an NTD.

 Folic acid helps prevent NTDs only if you take it before and in the first weeks of pregnancy.